awsdocs/aws-cloudhsm-user-guide/doc_source/pkcs11-library-install.md

 ### Step 4: Install, Configure, and Build the Redis Cache<a name="redis-build-keystore"></a>

-Use the following procedure to install and configure the Redis package for the AWS CloudHSM library for PKCS \#11, and build the cache\.
+Use the following procedure to install and configure the Redis package for the AWS CloudHSM library for PKCS \#11 and build the cache\.

 **Required for Redis on:** All supported operating systems\.

 1. Use the `setup_redis` script to install Redis and configure it to work with the AWS CloudHSM PKCS \#11 library for Redis\.

-   **Required on:** All supported operating systems

    ```
    $ sudo /opt/cloudhsm/bin/setup_redis